-- a) Approval for posting a Web Page webpage must be obtained from the Wwebsite Mmanager/ or his/her designee(s).
-If at any time, the Wwebsite Mmanager /designee(s) believes the proposed material does not meet the standards approved by the District, it will not be published on the Wweb.
-Decisions regarding access to active Web Pages webpages for editing content or organization will be the responsibility of the Wwebsite Mmanager/designee(s). - b) A Web Page webpage must be sponsored by a member of the District faculty, staff or administration who will be responsible for its content, design, currency and maintenance.
-The sponsor is responsible for ensuring that those constructing and maintaining the Web Page webpage have the necessary technical training and that they fully understand and adhere to District policies and regulations.
-The Web Page webpage must include the name of the sponsor. - c) Staff or student work should be published only as it relates to a school/classroom authorized project or other school-related activity, and in compliance with any and all relevant laws, rules, and regulations. - d) The review of a Student Web Page webpage (if considered a school-sponsored student publication) shall be subject to prior District review as would any other school-sponsored student publication. - e) An authorized teacher who is publishing the final Web Page webpage (s) for himself/herself or for a student will edit and test the Ppage(s) for accuracy of links and check for conformance with District standards and practices.
+- a) Approval for posting a webpage must be obtained from the website manager/designee(s).
+If at any time, the website manager /designee(s) believes the proposed material does not meet the standards approved by the District, it will not be published on the web.
+Decisions regarding access to active webpages for editing content or organization will be the responsibility of the website manager/designee(s). - b) A webpage must be sponsored by a member of the District faculty, staff or administration who will be responsible for its content, design, currency and maintenance.
+The sponsor is responsible for ensuring that those constructing and maintaining the webpage have the necessary technical training and that they fully understand and adhere to District policies and regulations.
+The webpage must include the name of the sponsor. - c) Staff or student work should be published only as it relates to a school/classroom authorized project or other school-related activity, and in compliance with any and all relevant laws, rules, and regulations. - d) The review of a Student webpage (if considered a school-sponsored student publication) shall be subject to prior District review as would any other school-sponsored student publication. - e) An authorized teacher who is publishing the final webpage (s) for themselves or for a student will edit and test the page(s) for accuracy of links and check for conformance with District standards and practices.